prasoon173/Automating-deployment-on-app-engine/README.md

  Navigate to App Engine : You will see now two versions of same default service.
 If you click on versions, you will notice that newly created app is receiving 100 % of traffic.

  Henceforth, you have automated the deployment on app engine using cloud build triggers.

+**NOTE : **

+      I have deployed this app to second (non-default) service of one app engine deployed in a project.
+Hence, you could notice that in myserviceone.yaml file, I have mentioned service=myserviceone ( it's not needed in default service ).
+Similarly, argument in cloudbuild.yaml file will just be gcloud app deploy ( no need of giving specific yaml file ).